RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/Modify_The_FPGA_Design/README.md

 * CoreRISCV_AXI4_BaseDesign, contains a simple RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.
 * IGL2_CoreRISCV_AXI4_TickTackToe, contains the design used along side of the TickTackToe example software found [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/ExampleSoftware).
 To use this deisgn a daughter board is needed from Adafruit, more information on this can be found [here](https://www.adafruit.com/product/1651)

+### Rebuilding the Libero projects
+Some of the Libero projects use IP packages not directly available from the Microsemi IP Catalog.
+These IP packages were created to speed up design creation by wrapping simple logic into reusable user IP packages.
+These user IP packages are available [here](https://github.com/RISCV-on-Microsemi-FPGA/riscv-junk-drawer/tree/master/IP-packages).